Best MBA Colleges in Singapore

-- According to the Financial Times, based on its Global MBA ranking with three years of work experience after graduating, MBA graduates obtained an average annual salary of US$142,000 in 2016.
+- According to the Financial Times, based on its Global MBA ranking with three years of work experience after graduating, MBA salary in Singapore is an average annual salary of US$142,000 in 2016.
 The previous year’s alumni earned an average of US$135,000, making it the highest rise in MBA graduate salaries over the decade.

 - Businesses in the financial services and e-commerce sectors remunerated their MBA graduates the most, on average, US$159,000 and US$154,000 per year, accordingly.

-- Graduates from the National University of Singapore Business School were presented US$131,500, while MBA graduates from Singapore’s Nanyang Business School were presented an average annual salary of US$126,000 in 2016.
+- Graduates from the National University of Singapore (one of the best MBA colleges in Singapore) were presented US$131,500, while MBA graduates from Singapore’s Nanyang Business School were presented an average annual salary of US$126,000 in 2016.